Broken Tooth Bondi

 In cases such as these, a root canal treatment may be needed.
 Cracks and breaks can also expose your nerve endings, making the teeth sensitive to hot and cold air and foods.

-Emergency Dentist in Bondi
+Broken Tooth in Bondi

 Bondi Dental is here to help you with dental emergencies 24 hours a day, seven days a week in our modern, comfortable, and professional dental centre.
 Our dental clinic is open from Mondays to Sundays, 8:00 AM to 8:00 PM.

-We offer a comprehensive range of dental emergency services and can address any types of dental emergency cases, from an intense toothache to knocked-out tooth and damaged dental appliances.
+At Bondi Dental, we offer a comprehensive range of dental emergency services and can address any types of dental emergency cases, from an intense toothache to knocked-out tooth and damaged dental appliances.

 We are comprised of highly skilled and responsive dental team.
 We can provide the best possible care to make you pain-free and at ease again.